hipay/hipay-docs/hipay-marketplace-cashout-mirakl-integration/6-Usage.md

 	$ php bin/console cashout:generate

 #### Execution
-1. Retrieves the *PAYMENT* transactions from Mirakl to get all invoices of the cycle.
+1. Retrieves the *PAYMENT* transactions from Mirakl to get all the invoices of the cycle.
-2. Get the amount due to the vendors and the operator thanks to the invoices.
+2. Gets the amount due to the vendors and the operator from the invoices.
 3. Creates the operations to be executed afterwards, validates and saves them.
-4. Adjust operations amount to deal with past negative operations
+4. Adjusts operations amount to deal with past negative operations.

 #### Argument